 The Directors have access to the advice and services of a Company Secretary through its appointed representative who is responsible to the Board for ensuring that Board procedures are followed and that applicable rules and regulations are complied with.
-The Company Secretary is also responsible for ensuring good information flows between all parties.
+The Company Secretary updates the Board on statutory, regulatory and industry matters and internal controls, and changes affecting Directors' responsibilities are advised to the Board as they arise.